Why Couples Drift Apart & How to Rebuild Connection

 Pattern #2: When Affection Fades In A Relationship

 Affection tends to fade quietly, not through one argument or dramatic change, but through the gradual loss of everyday gestures that once signalled care.
-Without these moments of closeness, partners can drift apart, even if they rarely argue.
+Where Pattern 1 concerns attention and registration, Pattern 2 concerns expression and physical warmth.

 For Emma and Jack, everyday affection had once been part of the fabric of their relationship.
 Small actions — bringing each other coffee, a hand on the shoulder, a note left on the table — kept a sense of closeness alive.